Aaron Hernandez found not guilty of murder

 "This guy has an incentive, and all of this is lies," Baez said in closing statements.

 On the stand, Bradley admitted to a long history of sometimes-violent drug dealing over more than a decade.
-He is currently imprisoned for shooting up a club in Hartford, Connecticut in an unrelated incident.
+He is currently imprisoned for shooting up a club in Hartford, Connecticut, in an unrelated incident.

 Prosecutors presented some evidence that contradicted parts of Bradley's testimony.
 However, they argued that those "minor inconsistencies" proved Bradley told what he believed to be the truth, rather than a version of events put together by prosecutors or police.